 Here's how the HTC Vive Pro, Oculus Rift S and Vive Index stack up.

 Oculus Rift S

-As head-mounted devices, there are some similarities between all three of these headsets, but they all take somewhat different approaches.
+As head-mounted VR devices, there are some similarities between all three of these headsets, but they all take somewhat different approaches.

 The Oculus Rift S uses a Halo-style headband with a knob that tightens the band to fit snug on your head.
 This allows for less pressure against your face from the display housing.
 There's also an adjustable band that goes over the top of your head.